metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Optional:

 - `cardinality_limit` (Number) CardinalityLimit defines the cardinality limit for index queries.
-- `max_chunks_per_query` (Number) MaxChunksPerQuery defines the maximum number of chunks that can be fetched by a single query.
+- `max_chunks_per_query` (Number) MaxChunksPerQuery defines the maximum number of chunksthat can be fetched by a single query.
-- `max_entries_limit_per_query` (Number) MaxEntriesLimitsPerQuery defines the maximum number of log entries that will be returned for a query.
+- `max_entries_limit_per_query` (Number) MaxEntriesLimitsPerQuery defines the maximum number of log entriesthat will be returned for a query.
-- `max_query_series` (Number) MaxQuerySeries defines the maximum of unique series that is returned by a metric query.
+- `max_query_series` (Number) MaxQuerySeries defines the maximum of unique seriesthat is returned by a metric query.
 - `query_timeout` (String) Timeout when querying ingesters or storage during the execution of a query request.